 decision making and use of the system remains entirely sovereign to the UK; only the Prime Minister can authorise the launch of nuclear weapons, which ensures that political control is maintained at all times

-the instruction to fire would be transmitted to the submarine using only UK codes and UK equipment; all the command and control procedures are fully independent
+the instruction to fire would be transmitted to the submarine using only UK codes and UK equipment; making the command and control procedures fully independent

-Vanguard and Dreadnought submarines can operate readily without the Global Positioning by Satellite (GPS) system and the Trident D5 missile does not use GPS at all
+Vanguard submarines operate readily without the Global Positioning by Satellite (GPS) system and the Trident D5 missile does not use GPS at all

 A minimum and credible deterrent

 we are committed to maintaining the minimum amount of destructive power needed to deter any aggressor.
 This requires us to ensure that our deterrent is not vulnerable to pre-emptive action by potential adversaries

 our continuous patrol is essential to assure the invulnerability of the deterrent